Living in Kilimani: Complete Nairobi Guide 2026

 Kilimani vs Lavington

-Lavington is more spacious, more expensive, and more house-oriented.
+Lavington is more spacious, more expensive for houses, and more mixed in property type.
 It attracts families who want compound living with gardens — bungalows and townhouses rather than apartment towers.
 Kilimani offers the apartment lifestyle at lower entry prices with better access to public transport.
 Lavington suits those who drive everywhere and want space.
-Kilimani suits those who want convenience and community density.
+Kilimani suits those who want convenience and community density. → Read our complete Lavington guide.

 Schools, Hospitals, and Daily Amenities